YouSame2/dotfiles-manager/README.md

 - Customizable Bootstrapping: Extend the bootstrapping process to install additional plugins or packages.

 > [!IMPORTANT]
 > For windows you must be using git bash.
 Cygwin and other emulators might work, but i didn't test them.
+Probably will require 1 or 2 changes in some if statements.

 # 💭 Why Use it
 Simply put i *really* wanted gnu stow or something similar on my windows pc, just some way to make my experience on windows similar to mac.
 [Chezmoi](https://github.com/twpayne/chezmoi) for some reason didnt work for me so i made this, but feel free to first try CHEZZZZ-moooooiii 🎶 Fuis-moi, le pire, c'est toi et moi 🎶 (kudos if you get the ref)